What are neurodegenerative disorders?

 Neurodegenerative disorders are conditions that affect the nerve cells (neurons) in the brain and spinal cord, such as Alzheimer’s disease, Lou Gehrig’s disease, and Parkinson’s disease.

 Neurodegenerative disorders are incurable, often debilitating conditions that result in the progressive deterioration and death of neurons.
-This causes problems with movement, called ataxias, or mental functioning, called dementias.
+This causes problems with movement (parkinsonism, ataxia, or muscle wasting), or mental functioning, called dementias.

 Symptoms of Neurodegenerative Disorders